atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 people.
 VVV20WJ.N.
 I
 /
-people, that Sire is gone to France.” -- t. -- 1 cannot, however, attend to his affairs at present j it vrsas the looseness of his wife, which confirmed the bad opinion I had long entertained of women; and made me more desirous of trying my angel, who, conscious of her own innocence, mult, undoubtedly, behold me in the most disadvantageous light. — Lady hsrxfey imagines that She Still loves me.' — posiibly, my sister Says this only to Seed me with hope, and to make me tolerably easy. — She means well, but her consolation is inefseftual. — She also advises me, to take the Same method I pursued before, upon a little amorous quarrel, which I have related to you j that is, to follow her in public, to throw myselfin her way, and to endeavour to move her pity, by my appearance and address. — But I am really So much asraid of alarming her, of giving her any nevv vexation, by appearing in her Sight, that I have not courage enough to at agreeably to my sister’s advice. -- I would i not give her a moment’s uneasiness for the world : I would rather die, than displease her again — designedly.
+people, that Sire is gone to France." -- t. -- 1 cannot, however, attend to his affairs at present j it vrsas the looseness of his wife, which confirmed the bad opinion I had long entertained of women; and made me more desirous of trying my angel, who, conscious of her own innocence, mult, undoubtedly, behold me in the most disadvantageous light. — Lady hsrxfey imagines that She Still loves me.' — posiibly, my sister Says this only to Seed me with hope, and to make me tolerably easy. — She means well, but her consolation is inefseftual. — She also advises me, to take the Same method I pursued before, upon a little amorous quarrel, which I have related to you j that is, to follow her in public, to throw myselfin her way, and to endeavour to move her pity, by my appearance and address. — But I am really So much asraid of alarming her, of giving her any nevv vexation, by appearing in her Sight, that I have not courage enough to at agreeably to my sister’s advice. -- I would i not give her a moment’s uneasiness for the world : I would rather die, than displease her again — designedly.
 Oh!
 Wilmot!
 Wilmot! how my heart doted on her!
 How it Still dotes on her! — To think of losing her by my own Solly. — It is too much, for jne, to bear.
 My good Sister tells me, that She will make her a visit, and talk calmly with her, and persuade her to pity, and accept of the man who is dying for r her. —